Fewer counterfeits in circulation

 Recognising counterfeit banknotes

-In 2017, approximately 32,500 counterfeit coins were detected in German payments, compared with around 33,000 coins in the previous year.
-Statistically, this equates to four counterfeit coins per 10,000 inhabitants in Germany.
+In the first half of 2021, just under 14,600 counterfeit coins were detected in German payments, compared with around 22,500 counterfeit coins in the second half of 2020.
+Statistically, this equates to around four counterfeit coins per 10,000 inhabitants in Germany per year.

 Checking coins for authenticity